TrainFan1804/DatastructureInC/C++/4. Strings and Arrays/README.md

 ## std::string

 When including *string* from the standard libary you can use the string container to work with strings.
-The module also provide some usefull methods on the string to perform specific task easily.
+The module also provide some useful methods on the string to perform specific task easily.

 ```cpp